Diabetes - when you are sick

 Call your doctor if you have:

-If your doctor does not call back right away, you may need to go to the emergency room, especially if you are vomiting or have diarrhea for more than 4 hours.
+If your doctor does not call back right away, you may need to go to the emergency room.
+This is especially important if you are vomiting or have diarrhea for more than 4 hours.